HireAbo/awesome-interview-questions-5000-jobs/Transportation and Logistics/Transportation Planning/Freight Broker.md

 Welcome to the Freight Broker Interview Preparation !
 This resource is designed to help you ace your Freight Broker interviews with confidence.

+A Freight Broker plays a crucial role in the Transportation and Logistics industry, specifically in Transportation Planning.
+They act as intermediaries between shippers and carriers, ensuring the smooth movement of goods from one location to another.
+Freight Brokers are responsible for coordinating and arranging transportation services for their clients, negotiating rates, and selecting carriers that best meet their needs.
+They handle all the logistics, paperwork, and documentation required for the transportation process, including tracking shipments and ensuring timely delivery.
+With their expertise in the industry, Freight Brokers help optimize routes, minimize costs, and ensure efficient transportation planning, making them an invaluable asset in the field of Transportation and Logistics.

 ## 🚀 Overview

 Whether you're a seasoned Freight Broker or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Freight Broker interviews to help you prepare and succeed.